johanmic/repotalent/README.md

 Visit our [documentation](GettingStarted.md) to get started with Repotalent.

-## License

-This project is licensed under the **[AGPL-3.0](https://opensource.org/licenses/AGPL-3.0)** for non-commercial use.

-### Commercial Use

-For commercial use or custom deployments, please contact us at [support@repotalent.com](mailto:support@repotalent.com).

-By using this software, you agree to the terms of the license.

 ## Contributing

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.